-And so finally after my pouting and then --14 15 then I felt something.
+And so finally after my pouting and then -then I felt something.
 And I felt the wind.
-And I'll always remember feeling that wind, so when I go outside you 16 17 know and I feel it, and I felt the wind touch my cheek, not all over I -- you know, I didn't feel all -- I touched --18 and felt it.
-It was just a small little piece of touch and 19 then I looked and then I could hear the water.
-I heard the 20 water like my dad said, "Well, listen to the water."
-I 21 heard the water slap the canoe.
-It was so loud it was 22 (unreportable sound) like that, and then I saw the waves, 23 24 and the waves were going, and then I saw the wild rice, that's how it was going.
+And I'll always remember feeling that wind, so when I go outside you know and I feel it, and I felt the wind touch my cheek, not all over I -- you know, I didn't feel all -- I touched -and felt it.
+It was just a small little piece of touch and then I looked and then I could hear the water.
+I heard the water like my dad said, "Well, listen to the water."
+I heard the water slap the canoe.
+It was so loud it was (unreportable sound) like that, and then I saw the waves, and the waves were going, and then I saw the wild rice, that's how it was going.
 That's what it was doing.
-And so 25
+And so

-I picked up my -- my paddle and I paddled in the direction the rice was going, the way the water was going, and I went and I went into that rice field and I heard my dad pick --I heard him thrashing the rice, (unreportable sound) like that, so it was my first time making \$50 that night, but -that day, but anyways, but that's what I mean.
+1 I picked up my my paddle and I paddled in the direction 2 the rice was going, the way the water was going, and I went 3 and I went into that rice field and I heard my dad pick 4 I heard him thrashing the rice, (unreportable sound) like 5 that, so it was my first time making \$50 that night, but 6 that day, but anyways, but that's what I mean.

-7 Our young men need know those kinds of things and who else better to teach them than our -- than our 8 9 Elders -- than our men -- our older men can take the younger men out.
+Our young men need know those kinds of things and who else better to teach them than our -- than our Elders -- than our men -- our older men can take the younger men out.
 How to be respectful.
-How to listen to 10 those kinds of things in nature.
+How to listen to those kinds of things in nature.
 How to be quiet.
-How to 11 be still.
-That way, if they go into policing, that's --12 because that's my hope, that's the only way I think we're 13 going to start giving that sensitivity if something happens 14 15 to our young women or something happens to our -- our young men and when you go to the police that way your men -- our 16 17 own men, our Native men, will have that kindness and maybe will do a proper investigation, but they need to be taught 18 by our Elders.
+How to be still.
+That way, if they go into policing, that's -- because that's my hope, that's the only way I think we're going to start giving that sensitivity if something happens to our young women or something happens to our -- our young men and when you go to the police that way your men -- our own men, our Native men, will have that kindness and maybe will do a proper investigation, but they need to be taught by our Elders.
 We need to put them in those policing.
-19 We need to put them in those kinds of environment, that's the 20 only way we can make change.
+We need to put them in those kinds of environment, that's the only way we can make change.
 That's what I think.
-21 have to look after ourselves, but we have to come up with ways of how do we it?
-How do we -- how do we -- how do we protect our young ones?
-How do we protect our people?
-But those -- that's -- that's what I -- that's the only thing that I can come up with because of mine own experience.